 The PGPA Rule does not specify where executive remuneration (policy and practices or financial information) should be reported in a Commonwealth company's annual report.
 However, all required executive remuneration information need to be readily identifiable.
 Preferably, the executive remuneration policy and practices would be grouped together with the financial information (Schedule 3 tables).
 Commonwealth companies are encouraged to make a clear use of headings to assist a reader in finding and understanding of the reported information.

-Format for body of annual report and Digital Annual Reporting Tool
+Format for body of the annual report and the data template in the Digital Annual Reporting Tool

-The reporting requirements are the same between the body of the annual report and in Digital Annual Reporting Tool data template, however format requirements may offer some flexibility in the body of the annual report (as described below).
-The overarching requirement is that the information reported in the body of annual report is exactly the same as in the digital version, with all data templates completed and ensured the correct bands are used.
+The key management personnel reporting requirements are the same between the body of the annual report and in the data template in the Digital Annual Reporting Tool except for the format requirements as outlined below.
+The overarching requirement is that the information reported in the body of annual report and data template is consistent.

 When preparing the executive remuneration for Schedule 3, Commonwealth companies should adopt the following practices: